Tasteron/VIfA-Launcher/README.md

 ## Tip: Assign a keyboard shortcut

 For convenient access, you can create a global keyboard shortcut in your desktop environment that starts VIfA-Launcher.
-On my system I use the `F12` key, so I can open the launcher from anywhere with a single press.
+On my system I use the `F12` key.

 Simply configure a custom shortcut in your system settings that runs: